michellemtan/ProjectNamesayer/README.md

 # ProjectNamesayer
-To run, ensure names database is in same working directory as .jar file and it called 'names'.
+To run, ensure names database is in same working directory as .jar file and is called 'names'.